-Since his days in the seminal UK Hip Hop group London Posse, Rodney P is widely regarded as the Godfather of British Hip Hop.
-Inspiring a whole generation of British emcees and producers by being the first to rap in his authentic London accent and produce a home-grown Hip Hop reggae vibe that is distinctly rooted in the UK.
+Since his days in the seminal UK hip hop group London Posse, Rodney P has been widely regarded as the Godfather of British Hip Hop by Romesh Ranganathan amongst others.
+Also known as The Riddim Killa, he inspired a generation of British MCs and producers by being the first to rap in an authentic London accent.
+Over the years, he has produced a homegrown hip hop/reggae vibe that is distinctly rooted in the UK.

-Following the international success of London Posse, Rodney P has enjoyed one of the most esteemed and perpetual careers in UK hip hop to date.
-Recognised as Britain´s most eligible candidate for Hip-Hop ambassador; indeed for many his name is synonymous with UK Hip-Hop.
-One look at his discography illustrates a who´s who of the UK music scene collaborating with fellow UK Hip Hop giants Rootz Manuva, Skinnyman, Black Twang, The Next Man to name but a few, featuring on various soul and R&B productions with artists such as Omar and the Brand New Heavies and on Dance and Electro tracks with The Dub Pistols, MJ Cole, Roni Size, The Stanton Warriors, Timo Maas, alongside more unusual affiliations with artists Bjork and Nitin Sawhey which demonstrates Rodney P´s role as a genre defying emcee as well as reflecting his own diverse musical taste.
+One look at Rodney P’s discography illustrates a who´s who of the UK music scene.
+He has collaborated with fellow UK hip hop giants Skinnyman, Blak Twang and The Nextmen; featured on various soul and R&B productions with artists such as Omar, Terri Walker and The Brand New Heavies; and appeared on dance and electro tracks with MJ Cole, Roni Size, The Stanton Warriors, Timo Maas and French producer DJ Flore.
+More unusual affiliations with artists like Bjork and Nitin Sawhney demonstrate his role as a genre defying emcee as well as reflecting his own diverse musical taste.